-During the first three months of 2002, three customers represented, in the aggregate, 38% of our total revenues.
-PC-TEL represented 16% of revenues, Agere Systems represented 12% and Samsung represented 10%.
-No other customer accounted for more than 10% of our revenues during the first three months of

-2002.
-To date, a significant portion of our revenues has been generated through our direct sales force.
+Since our inception, a few customers have accounted for a substantial portion of our revenues.
+During fiscal 2000, PC-TEL accounted for 46% of our revenues.
+No other customer accounted for more than 10% of our revenues in fiscal 2000.
+To date, a majority of our sales have been generated through our direct sales force.
 In fiscal 1998, we began to establish a network of independent sales representatives and distributors worldwide to support our sales and marketing activities.
-We believe that sales through these representatives and distributors may increase as a percentage of our revenues in future periods.
+We anticipate that revenues from these representatives and distributors will increase as a percentage of our total revenues in future periods.
+However, we expect to continue to experience significant customer concentration in direct sales to key customer accounts until we are able to diversify sales with new customers.